-Clearly leviathan media groups (Conde Nast; Time Inc.; Hearst; Meredith) charge near-Superbowl-type ad prices for their pages.
+Clearly leviathan media groups (Conde Nast; Hearst; Meredith) charge near-Superbowl-type ad prices for their pages.

-Digital (and print) magazine ad costs in People magazine, for example, are based on placement in regular issues, features issues, People’s Sexiest Man Alive and Best of 2015 and other special editions.
+Digital (and print) magazine ad costs in People magazine, for example, are based on placement in regular issues, features issues, People’s Sexiest Man Alive, The Beautiful Issue, and People of the Year special editions.

 Rates in most digital (and other) publications run the gamut from full page, 2/3 page, 1/2 page, 1/3 page, 1/6 page, 1/8 page, cover, back cover, inside cover, inside back cover, web banner; also the number of times it is slated to run (usually 1 to 24 times).

-Of the roughly 30 magazines I investigated, the majority did not post their ad rates online, however we did get to peek at a few.
+Of the roughly 30 magazines we investigated, the majority did not post their ad rates online, but generally what you’ll find are separated print and digital packages.